Virginia iGaming Regulation Progresses With House Bill 161 Introduction

 As such, this year’s push is seen by some parties as a means of testing the water.

-If the bill does go ahead, however, it will also see online poker legalized, with Virginia added to the Multi-State Internet Gaming Agreement.
+If the bill does pass, however, it will also legalize online poker, with Virginia added to the Multi-State Internet Gaming Agreement.

 While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?